Robot Taekwon V: Plot

 Dr. Kaff is a genius physicist with outstanding abilities, but he is never acknowledged due to his hideous appearance.
-The continual rejection by the society distorts his thoughts and personality, and Dr. Kaff vanishes with the promise of revenge and prepares for it.
-When the son of his past scientist comrade Dr. Kim, Kim Hoon, wins the World Taekwondo Competition, Dr. Kaff kidnaps Hoon's opponent along with many other martial arts players and scientists and brainwashed them.
-Dr. Kaff claims himself as Dr. Malcom and his troop as The Red Empire, and starts threatening the public safety.
+The continual rejection by society distorts his thoughts and personality, and Dr. Kaff vanishes with the promise of revenge and prepares for it.
+When the son of his former co-worker Dr. Kim, Kim Hoon, wins the World Taekwondo Competition, Dr. Kaff kidnaps Hoon's opponent along with many other martial arts players and scientists and brainwashes them.
+Dr. Kaff claims himself as Dr. Malcom and his troops as The Red Empire, and starts threatening the public safety.

-In the chaos, Dr. Kim develops "Robot Taekwon V" in opposition of The Red Empire's attack.
-To counter, Dr. Kaff also builds a humanoid named Mary and disguises her as his daughter and sends her into Dr. Kim's lab with the purpose of stealing the blueprint of Robot Taekwon V that Dr. Kim has.
-During Mary's mission, her identity is disclosed and she escapes, but soon after one of the soldiers of The Red Empire murders Dr. Kim.
+In the chaos, Dr. Kim develops "Robot Taekwon V" in opposition of The Red Empire's threats.
+To counter, Dr. Kaff also builds a humanoid named Mary and disguises her as his daughter and sends her into Dr. Kim's lab with the purpose of stealing the blueprint of Robot Taekwon V. During Mary's mission, her identity is disclosed and she escapes, but soon after one of the soldiers of The Red Empire murders Dr. Kim.
 After his father's death, Hoon finds the completed Robot Taekwon V and trains to control it at his command.
-When he developed skills, Hoon gets on Robot Taekwon V with Kim Young-hee, a daughter of Dr. Yoon, a co-developer of Robot Taekwon V, to get revenge for his father and save the world.
+When he developed skills, Hoon gets on the robot with Yoon Young-hee, the daughter of Dr. Yoon, a co-developer of Robot Taekwon V, to get revenge for his father and save the world.

-Robot Taekwon V's first encounter with The Red Empire is successful, but during the battle, Dr. Yoon gets kidnapped by Dr. Kaff.
-Dr. Kaff tries to brainwash Dr. Yoon to obtain his technology, but Mary betrays Dr. Kaff and lets Dr. Yoon go, confessing that she wants to be a human like when she stayed with and Hoon.
-As released Dr. Yoon reveals where Dr. Kaff's base is located, Robot Taekwon V and the united troop break into the base, and the greatest war between robots occurs.
-Eventually, Robot Taekwon V team seizes Dr. Kaff and The Red Empire's robots, and Dr. Kaff realizes his wrongdoing and throws himself under the cliff.
+Robot Taekwon V's first encounter with The Red Empire is successful, but during the battle, Dr. Yoon is kidnapped by Dr. Kaff.
+Dr. Kaff tries to brainwash Dr. Yoon to obtain his technology, but Mary betrays Dr. Kaff and lets Dr. Yoon go, confessing that she wants to be a human like when she stayed with Hoon.
+As the released Dr. Yoon reveals where Dr. Kaff's base is located, Robot Taekwon V and the united troops break into the base, and a fierce battle occurs.
+Eventually, Hoon and his friends seize Dr. Kaff and The Red Empire's robots, and Dr. Kaff realizes his wrongdoing and throws himself under the cliff.

-Comic relief is provided by Kim Hoon's younger buddy, elementary school student Kim Cheol.
-He has fashioned himself as "Tin-Can Robot Cheol" by cutting eyeholes in a tea kettle and wearing it on his head.
-Kim Hoon's girlfriend, Yoon Yeong-hee, is a pilot and taekwon-do practitioner.
-She can also operate Robot Taekwon V with buttons and levers, and pilots Kim Hoon in and out of the robot.
+Comic relief is provided by Hoon's friend, an elementary school student name Kim Cheol.
+He has fashioned himself as "Tin-Can Robot Cheol" by cutting eyeholes into a tea kettle and wearing it on his head.
+Hoon's girlfriend, Yoon Young-hee, is also a pilot and taekwon-do practitioner, operating Taekwon V alongside Hoon as his co-pilot.